AlbertoSabater/Robust-and-efficient-post-processing-for-video-object-detection/README.md

         'bbox_center': (x,y) }    # Relative bounding box center
 ```

-The _bbox_center_ is bounded by 0 and 1 and referes to the center of the detection when the image has been padded vertically or horizontally to fit a square shape.
+_bbox_center_ coordinates are bounded by 0 and 1 and referes to the center of the detection when the image has been padded vertically or horizontally to fit a square shape.

 Check [this code](https://github.com/AlbertoSabater/Robust-and-efficient-post-processing-for-video-object-detection/blob/master/demos/YOLOv3/get_repp_predictions.py) for a better insight about the predictions format.